sepulworld/dynamic-dns-digital-ocean/README.md

 ### Docker Compose

-Update docker compose with your Digital Token and your domains to keep up to date.
+Update docker compose with your your domains to keep up to date.

 ```
-docker-compose up -d
+export DIGITAL_OCEAN_TOKEN=mytokenhere; docker-compose up -d
 ```